-Following a family breakdown, clients first concern is often what will happen to their children as a result of the divorce or separation.
-We advise our clients on the options available to them as parents and help clients to resolve any contested issues in relation to their children, in particular issues around residence and contact.
-In cases involving children, court action should be used as a last resort and the welfare of the children will remain the paramount consideration.
+Following a family breakdown, clients’ first concern is often what will happen to their children as a result of the divorce or separation.
+We advise our clients on the options available to them and help them to resolve any contested issues in relation to their children, in particular issues around residence and contact.

 - Child Arrangements Order, they decide who the children should live with and/or with whom the child will spend time with and when;

-- Specific Issue Orders ( such as what school the child should attend)
+- Specific Issue Orders (such as what school the child should attend)

-- Prohibited Steps Orders ( an order preventing something such as removing the child from the country)
+- Prohibited Steps Orders (an order preventing something such as removing the child from the country)

 Parental Responsibility Issues